JScott/robot_sweatshop/README.md

 ## Security

 You probably don't want to run Robot Sweatshop as a sudo user.
-Create a testing user and group and run `sweatshop start` as them.
+Create a sandboxed user and group and run `sweatshop start` as them.

+## Extra scripts

+You're probably going to be doing the same stuff over and over, like `git clone` or `git pull` depending on if the repo already exists in the workspace.
+Check out [Sweatshop Gears](), package management that comes bundled with Robot Sweatshop.